About Bird Rescue, Placement & Sanctuary Organizations

 Public Outreach – Parrots are curious, intelligent, and fascinating creatures.
 Their highly emotional nature and repertoire of behaviors are often entertaining to humans.
 But as amusing as their antics may be, reputable groups refrain from exploiting them for profit or self-aggrandizement.

 Integrity - Reputable groups do not promote the commercial trade in birds, nor do they breed them or place them in breeding situations.
-Their sole purpose is to help birds in need.

 The Global Federation of Animal Sanctuaries